REAP Conference 2020: From micro-scape to landscape – innovating at the frontier

 Sponsor of the Technology Exhibition

 The Cambridgeshire & Peterborough Combined Authority (CPCA) is delighted to sponsor the Agri-TechE technology exhibition.
-Through its Eastern Agri-Tech Growth Initiative, the CPCA can encourage the next generation of exciting, innovative projects that will influence and shape the future of Agri-Tech as we move to recover from the Coronavirus pandemic and build resilience in our businesses and the wider Agri-Tech community.
+Through its Eastern Agri-Tech Growth Initiative, the CPCA can encourage the next generation of exciting, innovative projects that will influence and shape the future of Agri-Tech as we continue to recover from Covid-19.

 Find out more at cambridgeshirepeterborough-ca.gov.uk